momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 Teleports in Momentum Mod retain player speed by default.
 This needs to be changed depending on gamemode.

 ### Surf
-In surf it's important that teleports to map/stage/bonus start completely disable player movement until they hit the ground.
+In surf it's important to modify the way a player is teleported to the start of the map/stage/bonus for consistant timer behavior.
-While it may seem that surf maps deal with that using small cages, Momentum Mod requires a different fix.
+After applying this fix the timer will stop the moment the player hits the ground ( not when entering the zone ).
 1. Open entity tools by typing `devui_show entitytools` in console
     - You can bind this to a key for ease of access, `bind <key> "devui_show entitytools"` in console
 2. Select a teleport destination.
 You can check where it's located by clicking 'Teleport to Destination'